 Red Rooster: Golden Age, Mitch and Elizabeth Breitweiser, 40 pages, $25 + $10 shipping.

-There are others, but these are the most popular books among supporters of Comicsgate.
-These books are described as graphic novels.
+There are others, but these are the most popular books in Comicsgate.
+They describe these books as graphic novels.
 Most people associate graphic novels with five or six issues of a floppy comic that have been bundled together into a book.
 Most graphic novels have at the very least 120 pages (5 floppy comics).
 The graphic novels offered by the Comicsgate crew have fewer pages.
 In some cases, a lot less.

 Have Comicsgate creators never heard of Amazon?